-- Contract Minimum Demand or Ratchet.
+- Contract Minimum Demand (Ratchet).
 Certain rate designs incorporate minimum billing demands based upon historical peak demands.
 For example, if the peak demand last summer was 500 kW and the rate design has a 50% ratchet, the minimum billing demand would be 250kW (500 kW times 50%) for the following eleven months, regardless of whether the actual demands were lower.

-Why do utility companies apply demand charges?
+Why utility providers apply demand charges

 Your utility provider builds infrastructure to maintain enough capacity to meet your business’ peak demand needs at any time.
 Even if your business only needs a large amount of power for a short amount of time during any given year, the utility must have the equipment (power poles, powerlines, substations, transformers) to provide that power.
 The demand charge pays for building and maintaining this essential electrical infrastructure.

-How can I reduce my demand charges?
+How to reduce demand charges

 Demand charges can make for up to 60% of the delivery charges on your business utility bill.
 The good news is that even 24/7 operations can reduce this cost.